KristiantoKT/adprog-2018/tutorial-8/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+Concurrency is the ability for a program to be decomposed into parts that can run independently of each other.
+This means that tasks can be executed out of order and the result would still be the same as if they are executed in order.
+In the *Mandatory* task, there are more than one thread that executed simultaneously.
+But there is a race condition, causing the final counter is not match with the expected final counter.
+So, we need to synchronize it to prevent race condition.
+With concurrency, we can make the program to run faster.

+- Why at the first template code, the initial Tally Counter cannot have the exact number of ordered ticket (Relate it to the declaration of `c++` and `c--`)?
+  Race condition happened at that time.
+A race condition is an undesirable situation that occurs when a device or system attempts to perform two or more operations at the same time, but because of the nature of the device or system, the operations must be done in the proper sequence to be done correctly.

+- Can you implement the new quiz rule without any concurrency?
+Explain Why?
+  Maybe yes, but with concurrency, it will be more efficient, because it separates the quiz timer and quiz problem set.

+- Can you implement the new feature with using at minimum 1 Thread?
+Explain Why?
+  I only implement quiz timer with the thread, because I still have no idea about Thread implementation in Java.